psmd-iberutaru/OpihiExarata/docs/source/technical/conventions.rst

 For consistency, the Python code style that this project uses is the `black <https://pypi.org/project/black/>`_ code style.
-This style is enforced by the aforementioned package, the auxillary script from :ref:`technical-installation-automated-scripts` will trigger proper code formatting.
+This style is enforced by the aforementioned package, the auxillary script from :ref:`technical-installation-automated-scripts` will trigger automated code formatting.

 Type Hinting